Doctelligence/doctelligence.github.io/whitepaper.md

 ### **Who Will Be Part of the DIN Mainnet Ecosystem?**

-DIN introduces unique capabilities—on-device training, streamlined AI models, decentralized control, and a rewards system—that attract a wide array of participants.
-From individuals and researchers to SMEs and IoT ecosystems, DIN creates fresh opportunities for decentralized AI and data ownership.** [Discover potential participants here.](/why/)
+DIN enables AI training on decentralized data without the data leaving the stores themselves, while offering rewards to participants. **[Explore participants here.](/why/)**